I felt so ashamed when I fell ill.

 And the voice inside MY body told me we were missing the root cause.

-I wasn't confused because being confused is my natural mental state, I was confused because the answers that I got didn't make any sense.
+I wasn't confused because being confused is my natural mental state, I was confused because the answers that I got from doctors didn't make any sense.

 If you feel misunderstood on your healing journey, you need to know: you are not worthless and powerless just because you are not feeling well.
 Let people know how you want to be treated.
 It's your call.